Requirements Effective for all Coterms Matriculating in Autumn 2015-16 and thereafter.

 Masters Project Advising Confirmation Form

-To be accepted to the coterminal master’s program in Communication – Media Studies track, students must find a faculty member to serve as coterminal advisor for the master’s project proposed in the student’s statement of purpose.
-Instructors, lecturers, and faculty from other departments may not serve as an advisor for coterm students in the Media Studies track.
+To be accepted to the coterminal master’s program in communication – media studies track, students must find a a Professor in the Department of Communication to serve as coterminal advisor for the master’s project proposed in the student’s statement of purpose.
+Instructors, lecturers, and faculty from other departments may not serve as an advisor for coterm students in the media studies track.

 We strongly recommend that prospective applicants start developing a topic for their master’s project as early as possible.
 Our faculty web page lists all Communication faculty and links to faculty web sites with detailed information about their research areas.
 Contact a potential advisor about your idea for a master’s project.
 If a faculty member agrees to be your coterminal advisor, they will sign your Advising Confirmation form that you will then upload at the time of application.
 Faculty can accept only a limited number of students every year, so start this process early.